CodeCoachJS/node_express_starter/README.md

 1. Search for any usage of the any type and address them.
 Developers often resort to using the any type as a shortcut to avoid explicitly defining types.
 However, in a TypeScript project, it is important to replace any with specific types for better type safety and code clarity.

 2. Look up TypeScript generics.
 Understand what they are and how they can be useful in this project or any TypeScript application.
-Generics provide a way to create reusable and flexible code components by enabling types to be parameterized.
+Generics provide a way to create reusable and flexible code types by enabling types to be parameterized. https://www.typescriptlang.org/docs/handbook/2/generics.html

 3. Explore the purpose of the tsconfig.json file.
 The tsconfig.json file is a TypeScript configuration file that specifies various rules for the compilation of your TS files.